AtshayaSrinivasan47/Customer_Churn_Prediction/README.md

 # Customer_Churn_Prediction
 Predict customer churn for a subscription-based business.

 ## Problem Statement:

-Given historical customer data, predict whether a customer will churn in the next billing cycle
+Given historical customer data, predict whether a customer will churn in the next billing cycle.
+Also, this project goal is to understand the variable that influencing the customers to migrate.
+Creating customer risk score that can be indicative to drive retention campaigns.
+Introducing new predicting variable "Churn_Flag" with values YES(1) or NO(0) so that email campaigns with lucrative offers can be targets to churn YES customers.

 ## Key Metrics: